 Cut a piece of water soluble stabilizer and pin the stabilizer in place underneath the cutaway design.

-Fill in the design with machine needle-lace, then stitch a row of satin stitch to finish off the edge.
+Fill in the design with machine needle-lace, then stitch a row or two of satin stitch to finish off the edge.

 For added embellishment, you could also sew a row of decorative stitching around the outer edge of the design.